oliversoftware/send-phpmailer-bootstrap/README.md

 # send-phpmailer-bootstrap
-A simply mode to send email with phpmailer, using ajax, bootstrap and jquery.
+A simply way to send email with phpmailer, using ajax and twitter bootstrap 3.3